You’re preparing for your first year of teaching and searching for new teacher must haves.

-To minimize cheating and/or provide students privacy when taking a test, try durable, kid-friendly test-dividers.
+To minimize cheating and/or provide students with privacy when taking a test, try test-dividers.
+They also serve well during independent work.

 13. Emergency Lesson Plans

-And while you’re at it, grab a set for your whole class because your students will be able to use them conveniently during learning centers and independent work.
+Purchase a set for your whole class.
+Students love to grab one to use during learning centers and independent work.

 15. Contact Paper

-Contact paper is like tape on steroids and is a great new teacher must-have to have in decent supply.
+Contact paper is like tape on steroids and is a fantastic new teacher must have.

-It works extremely well to secure name tags, classroom library basket labels, and anything else you need to stay in place.
+Use it to secure name tags, classroom library basket labels, and anything else that needs to stay in place.